 Principles of Birding Ethics

-For new birders and old alike, it is important to remember that we don't want to negatively impact the birds we enjoy watching.
+It is important to remember that we don't want to negatively impact the birds we so enjoy watching.
 The American Birding Association has prepared a great guide on the ethics of birding available here.

 The collective power of birders reporting what species they encounter is incredible.
 We encourage birders to use online portals, such as eBird, to not only keep their own bird list, but to also make their observations count in this citizen science platform.
 It is free to sign up and enjoy a wealth of bird information at your fingertips.